Archaeological Park of Dion: Restoration

-The Water Supply
+The water supply

 The ancient Dion got its water from the Helikon River, 5 kilometres away.
 From there, water pipes were moved to Dion.

 Partly they were underground, some were built as an aqueduct.
 Parts of the aqueduct were found in a ravine northwest of the city.
 Within the city, the water gathered in a large cistern, from which the distribution was carried out in underground pipes to other cisterns or wells.
 Clay and lead were used as material for the water pipes.
 The central cistern was built in the 2nd century AD of stone and clay bricks.
 Two wells, which took care of households and baths, were located in the northeast and southeast of the city area.
 A third well was, after the destruction of the main cistern by an earthquake, replaced by a smaller cistern.

 Despite the organized water supply separate wells existed.
 So far, seven of them have been located and excavated.
 They are divided into three different types: